akisgazepidis/Transformer_model_training_PyTorch/README.md

 # Text and Image Preprocessing with Transformers

-This guide demonstrates how to preprocess text and image data using Hugging Face Transformers and Datasets libraries.
+This repo contains code showing how to preprocess text and image data with Pytorch and pretrained Transformer models.
+The code is taken from the official site of Hugginface regarding Transformers.

 ## Text Preprocessing